MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Structuring zones for performance

-To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD use a single SVCB record whose SvcDomainName is "." if possible.
-This will ensure that the required address records are already present in the client's DNS cache as part of the responses to the address queries that were issued in parallel.
+To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD minimize the use of AliasForm records, and choose SvcDomainName to be a domain for which the client will have already issued address queries (see {{client-behavior}}).
+The simplest such configuration would be a single SVCB record whose SvcDomainName is the origin hostname.

 # Initial SvcParamKeys {#keys}